gks2022004/testcases/README.md

 # Assignment

 1. Used React.js for frontend.
-2. For the backend, I have uses the Flask and socket.io
+2. For the backend, I have used the Flask and socket.io
-3. Made REST API and integrate it with the postgresql to fetch the data from table "testcases" using methods like GET,POST,PUT and DELETE.
+3. Made REST API and integrated it with PostgreSQL to fetch the data from table "testcases" using methods like GET, POST, PUT, and DELETE.
-4. Implement real-time data synchronization between the web page and the database using flask cors and socket.io
+4. Implement real-time data synchronization between the web page and the database using Flask Cors and socket.io
 5. Display the retrieved data on the web page, following the provided UI design image.